kjosib/sophie/docs/concurrent.rst

 Early on, Sophie had this feature that whatever type of object you construct in a ``begin:`` block would get routed to a suitable interpretation of that type.
-But there were only a couple such interpreters. one of them would print your data.
+But there were only a couple such interpreters.
+One of them would print your data.
 The other would draw turtle graphics.

 Now it's possible to add drivers, at least from native modules.
 But I think it should also be possible to register a Sophie-language driver for a data type.
 The concept is that there's an implicit call to this driver